Future-Scholars/paperlib/README.md

 - A modern UI.
 No extra useless features.

-What we need may be to: import a paper, scrape the metadata of it as accurately as possible, simply organise the library, and export it to BibTex when we are writing our papers.
+What we need may be to: import a paper, scrape the metadata of it as accurately as possible, simply organise the library, and export it when we are writing our papers.

 That is Paperlib.